Antonomasia3/lmao/Configure-updates.md

 Sure.
 Configure the following two REG_SZ entries in `HKEY_CURRENT_USER\Software\ExplorerPatcher`:

 * `UpdateURL`: configures the main update URL, for releases only.
-It has to serve the executable file directly, similar to the default of: https://github.com/valinet/ExplorerPatcher/releases/latest
+It has to serve the executable file directly, similar to the default of: https://github.com/valinet/ExplorerPatcher/releases/latest returns
 * `UpdateURLStaging`: configures the update URL for pre-releases and releases.
 It has to return JSON, similar to what the default of: https://api.github.com/repos/valinet/ExplorerPatcher/releases?per_page=1 returns